rogercnyn/ccapdev-biteboxd/README.md

 ### Search Restaurants/Reviews
 - Users can search for restaurants by name, menu, location, or rating.
 - Reviews can be filtered based on keywords, rating range, or reviewer's taste profile.

-### Vote Reviews
-- Logged-in users can leave hearts or throw tomatoes to indicate helpfulness.

 ### Edit/Delete Review
 - Users can edit or delete their reviews, with an additional confirmation prompt for security.